rreece/markdown-memo/03-basics.md

-When referring to labeled sections/figures/tables, you do not include the literal word "Section", "Figure", or "Table", which will be included for you, *but for equations you do* (tell me otherwise?).
+When referring to labeled sections/figures/tables, you do not include the literal word "Section", "Figure", or "Table", which will be included for you.
-These prefixes are configurable in the `meta.yaml` file.
+These prefixes/words are configurable in the `meta.yaml` file.

 Refer to labeled things like this: